rsyncOSX/RsyncOSX_archived/README.md

 There are two ways to compile, either utilize `make` or compile by Xcode. `make release` will compile the `RsyncOSX.app` and `make dmg` will make a dmg file to be released.
 The build of dmg files are by utilizing [andreyvit](https://github.com/andreyvit/create-dmg) script for creating dmg and [syncthing-macos](https://github.com/syncthing/syncthing-macos) setup.

-### Xliff and translating

-Translating RsyncOSX is done by utilizing the [Xlifftool](https://github.com/remuslazar/osx-xliff-tool).
-The tool reads a xliff file.
-The xliff file is imported into RsyncOSX by Xcode.

 ### XCTest

 XCTest configurations are in [development](https://github.com/rsyncOSX/RsyncOSX/blob/master/XCTestconfiguration/XCTest.md).